-- Appointments are required for review of Artifacts,
+- Appointments and fees are required for review

 The Henry Earle Riggs Research Library is named after the chief engineer of the Toledo, Ann Arbor, and North Michigan Railroad in 1890.
 Mr. Riggs only worked for the railroad six years, but his contributions are immeasurable.
 Mr. Riggs' grandson and family are patrons of the library and of the room in which the Ann Arbor Railroad Historical Society Exhibit is located.Archive Specific Information

 - Michael Boudro, Archivist

 The Margaret Zdunic Archives are named after our longtime archivist, historian, and preservationist.
 A resident of Durand, Ms. Zdunic was responsible for organizing and establishing the archives at the Durand Union Station as the resident volunteer archivist.
 She was also instrumental in the effort to obtain the Union Station's designation as a national and state historic site, saving the Depot from demolition.

 The Library and Archive contain more than 2000 linear feet of materials, including but not limited to blueprints, books, original letters, logs, tapes, slides, photographs, periodicals, and other related materials.
 Please be aware that there are research and reproduction fees associated with the use of the Library and Archive.
 Call for details.Call (989) 288-3561 to Schedule Today